How to Convert PLC into Public Limited Company by Kanakkupillai

 What is a public limited company?

-For a public limited corporation, a certain number of members are necessary.
+For a public limited corporation, a certain number of members is necessary.
 There must be a minimum of seven members in the public limited corporation.
 Some resolutions must be vetoed to convert a private limited company to a public limited company.
-In addition, the public limited company would have a public limited company at the end of its name.
+In addition, the public limited Company would have the term “public limited company “at the end of its name.

-Advantages of converting the private company into a public company
+Advantages of converting a private Company into a public company

 The firm can profit from the following benefits as a result of the conversion process: